New Jersey Opioid Over-Prescription Lawyers

 GET A FREE CONSULTATION

-For a decade, Richard (Rick) Hollawell has been unrelenting in holding doctors responsible for improperly prescribing painkillers and other medicines to their patients causing addiction and death.
+For fifteen years Richard Hollawell has been unrelenting in holding doctors responsible for improperly prescribing painkillers and other medicines to their patients causing addiction and death.
 Mr. Hollawell does not just go after irresponsible doctors.
 He has also fought against and held pharmaceutical companies responsible for fraudulent marketing and their flooding of painkillers into our communities.

 We are in the midst of an epidemic with rates of deaths and overdoses from prescription medication at unprecedented levels.
 Mr. Hollawell has a highly regarded reputation throughout the United States for aggressively taking on and taking down unethical doctors and unethical pharmaceutical companies.

 Contact our opioid overdose lawyers today at 1-800-681-3550 or using the form below for a free consultation.